Bluegent/MeRpgBot/docs/core.md

     * The value can be negative as well, meaning the resource slowly goes down as time passes.
 * `"interval":"5",` - How often the regeneration happens, in seconds.
     * If this line is missing or the value is 0, the regeneration happens once per second.
+* `"start_percentage":"1",` - How mouch of the resource is present by default.
+EG: a resource like Health starts at 100%.
 * In the example case, we regenerate 15+ 1000th of vitality every 5 seconds.